patrickwest/PhaVa/README.md

 + [pysam](https://github.com/pysam-developers/pysam) (v.
 0.17.0)
 + [Biopython](https://biopython.org/) (v.
 1.81)

+PhaVa is developed and tested on Linux operating systems (CentOS Linux 7), however it should compatible with Mac OSX and Windows

 ## Usage
 The PhaVa workflow is divided into three steps: locate, create, and ratio.
 ```